harveybc/don/README.md

 ﻿Singularity
 ===========

- *    This file is part of Singularity, the descentralized multi-agent control model
+ *    This file is part of Singularity, a open-source descentralized control model
- *    open-source simulation and optimization platform.
+ *    simulation and optimization platform.
 Work in Progress.
  *
  *    The use of Singularity in any military or civil applications intended to
  *    be used in defensive or ofensive products is prohibited.